Blatke/GlassBumpRefraction-Shader-for-ME/README.md

 # GlassBumpRefraction Shader for ME
 It's a shader mod for HS2 / AI-Shoujo Studio, letting an object be rendered as a refractive glass.
+This mod is based on [GlassBumpRefraction.shader](https://github.com/Blatke/GlassBumpRefraction.shader).

 ![AI_2025-12-13-22-37-11-291](https://github.com/user-attachments/assets/e26dd36f-a304-4626-a051-88cf45b1ea07)